abisxir/alasgar/README.md

 ...
 ```
-As you [see](https://abisxir.github.io/alasgar/step9/build) now, our cube is shaded by three different kind of lights, not that much ugly anymore.
-However our scene with just one cube is boring.
-Before we go and add a another mesh, let us see how we can access components when we program an entity.
+As you [see](https://abisxir.github.io/alasgar/step9/build) now, our cube is shaded by three different kinds of lights, not that much ugly anymore.
+However, our scene with just one cube is boring.
+Before we go and add another mesh, let us see how we can access components when we program an entity.

 Access components
 =================
-Let us program the direct light entity and access to light component and just for fun change the light color and luminance.
+Let us program the direct light's entity and access to the direct light's component and just for fun change the light color and luminance.
 To access a component we can call getComponent[T] on an entity or a component.
-Also it is possible to access it using index operator on any entity or component:
+Also, it is possible to access it using the index operator on any entity or component:

 ```nim
 let c = getComponent[MyComponent](e)